 If you are considering a Roth IRA, you will pay taxes on the funds you commit to the plan.
 However, you will be able to withdraw your money in retirement free of federal taxes.
 These benefits only begin after you’ve owned the account for at least five years, and you are not withdrawing the money until you are at least 59 1/2 years old.

 Determining whether the SIMPLE IRA is right for you is often a matter of size.
 Ideally a SIMPLE IRA is designed for larger businesses — those with up to 100 employees.

-If this clause matches your business, the SIMPLE IRA will allow you to contribute up to $13,500 this year to your retirement and an additional $3,000 catch-up if you’re over 50.
+If this clause matches your business, the SIMPLE IRA will allow you to contribute up to $14,000 to your retirement in 2022 and an additional $3,000 catch-up if you’re over 50.
 Your SIMPLE IRA can also work in conjunction with an employer plan to further strengthen your savings.
-Just remember that the sum of these two plans cannot exceed $19,500 this year.
+Just remember that the sum of these two plans cannot exceed $20,500 this year.